-The graphic user interface is provided using modern web browsers.
-The state of both computer and human-controlled starships is displayed using a combination of server-side-include HTML template and dynamically generated SVG XML documents or Adobe SWF files.
+The graphic user interface is provided using post-2000 web browsers.
+The state of both computer and human-controlled starships is displayed using a combination of server-side-include HTML template and dynamically generated SVG XML documents (or Adobe SWF files, but support was withdrawn in 2020).
 The human players provide their command inputs using HTML forms and links within SVG documents or Adobe Flash shapes.

 Want to start playing?
-Your web browser will need support for Scalable Vector Graphics (SVG) or Adobe's Flash.
+Your web browser will need support for Scalable Vector Graphic (SVG) images.

 If your browser is good-to-go to use SVG, you will see an animated "Alert Condition Red" symbol to the left.

-Once you have SVG support (or Adobe Flash) available in your web browser, you can proceed to the Starship login page and take command of your own starship.
+Once you have SVG support available in your web browser, you can proceed to the StarShip login page and take command of your own starship.
 Note: for reasons of privacy, all starship captains are anonymous and no inter-player communications are permitted by the public game.

 A sample read-only view appears below, which illustrates a starship escaping back to a starbase to pick up new supplies: